-Smithfield Foods (NYS: SFD) will try to beat its earnings estimates for the fourth consecutive quarter.
-The company will unveil its latest earnings on Thursday.
-Smithfield Foods is a hog producer and pork processor that produces and markets a number of fresh and packaged meats products both domestically and internationally.
+Smithfield Foods (NYS: SFD) will try to beat its earnings estimates for the fifth consecutive quarter.
+The company will unveil its latest earnings on Thursday, March 8.
+Smithfield Foods is a hog producer and pork processor that produces and markets a number of fresh meat and packaged meats products both domestically and internationally.

 What analysts say:

-Buy, sell, or hold?: Analysts strongly back Smithfield Foods, with eight of 14 rating it a buy and the remainder rating it a hold.
+Buy, sell, or hold?: Analysts strongly back Smithfield Foods, with seven of 13 rating it a buy and the remainder rating it a hold.
 Analysts don't like Smithfield Foods as much as competitor Pilgrim's Pride overall.
-Wall Street has warmed to the stock over the past three months, with analysts increasing their endorsement from hold to moderate buy.
+While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 86% giving it an outperform rating.
-The community at large backs the All-Stars with 83.8% awarding it a rating of outperform.
-Fools are keen on Smithfield Foods and haven't been shy with their opinions lately, logging 116 posts in the past 30 days.
+CAPS All-Stars are enthusiastically backing the stock, with 85.5% giving it an "outperform" rating.
+The greater community is in line with the All-Stars, as 83.8% give it a rating of "outperform."
 Despite the majority sentiment in favor of Smithfield Foods, the stock has a middling CAPS rating of three out of five stars.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 At the time thisarticle was published

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.